-This BLOG On How Do Mortgage Underwriters Analyze Borrowers Credit Reports During Mortgage Process Was UPDATED On December 21st, 2017
+This BLOG On How Do Mortgage Underwriters Analyze Borrowers Credit Reports During Mortgage Process Was UPDATED And PUBLISHED On June 3rd, 2020

 - When a home buyer applies for a home loan they need to meet the minimum credit score requirement

 - However, just meeting the minimum credit score requirements is not everything when a mortgage borrower applies for a mortgage

 - Lenders will pull borrowers credit reports and review the overall payment history and patterns

 - Late payments in the past 12 months is not normally allowed

 - One or two late payments in the past 12 months is not a deal killer

 - However, multiple habitual late payments on credit reports will be most likely disqualify a mortgage borrower